You are about to start working as artist in residence at the Harvard Ceramic Studio. What do you hope you’ll learn from this experience?

 I am also using regular clay in my work.
-I choose very fine and dense clay for the black tea bowls, because I want to show the softness on the black surface.
+I choose very fine and dense clay for the black tea bowls because I want to show the softness of the black surface.
 I always choose the clays carefully and mix them in the best way, to express the ideal shape and texture.

 Do you remember your early works, back when you discovered ceramic art?